 the seawater isn’t very clean, use fresh water and a tsp salt.

-Put the water into a large saucepan and bring to a rolling boil.
+Put the water into a saucepan, large enough to hold all four eggs, and bring it to a rolling boil.

 When